smartcontractkit/chainlink-testing-framework/seth/README.md

 1. **Initial Price**: Query the network node for the current suggested gas price.
 2. **Priority Adjustment**: Modify the initial price based on `gas_price_estimation_tx_priority`.
 Higher priority increases the price to ensure faster inclusion in a block.
 3. **Congestion Analysis**: Examine the last X blocks (as specified by `gas_price_estimation_blocks`) to determine network congestion, calculating the usage rate of gas in each block and giving recent blocks more weight.
+Disabled if `gas_price_estimation_blocks` equals `0`.
 4. **Buffering**: Add a buffer to the adjusted gas price to increase transaction reliability during high congestion.

 ##### EIP-1559 Transactions

 1. **Tip Fee Query**: Ask the node for the current recommended tip fee.
 2. **Fee History Analysis**: Gather the base fee and tip history from recent blocks to establish a fee baseline.
-3. **Fee Selection**: Use the greater of the node's suggested tip or the historical average tip for upcoming calculations.
+3. **Fee Selection**: Use the greatest of the node's suggested tip or the historical average tip for upcoming calculations.
 4. **Priority and Adjustment**: Increase the base and tip fees based on transaction priority (`gas_price_estimation_tx_priority`), which influences how much you are willing to spend to expedite your transaction.
 5. **Final Fee Calculation**: Sum the base fee and adjusted tip to set the `gas_fee_cap`.
 6. **Congestion Buffer**: Similar to legacy transactions, analyze congestion and apply a buffer to both the fee cap and the tip to secure transaction inclusion.

 Understanding and setting these parameters correctly ensures that your transactions are processed efficiently and cost-effectively on the network.

+When fetching historical base fee and tip data, we will use the last `gas_price_estimation_blocks` blocks.
+If it's set to `0` we will default to `100` last blocks.
+If the blockchain has less than `100` blocks we will use all of them.

 Finally, `gas_price_estimation_tx_priority` is also used, when deciding, which percentile to use for base fee and tip for historical fee data.
 Here's how that looks: